Primate Conservation

 Project information

-Primates often find themselves in conflict situations with farmers and landowners, and this has resulted in numerous cases of orphaned primates, who if not rescued, spend their lives in small cages, usually in very inadequate, miserable conditions.
+Primates in Africa often find themselves in conflict situations with farmers and landowners over crop damage.
+This conflict often results in numerous cases of orphaned primates, who if not rescued, spend their lives in small cages, in inadequate, miserable conditions.

-Volunteering is a unique opportunity to immerse yourself in the sanctuary family, and contribute to an important conservation cause.
+Volunteering with monkeys is a unique opportunity to immerse yourself in the sanctuary family.
+Thereby contributing to an important nature conservation cause.
 The experience will be life-changing.

 Sanctuary volunteers are involved with a diverse variety of tasks which could include: